Before you begin

 Under Visualization, select Stacked bar.

-Under Select a metric > Metric dropdown select the default VM instance > CPU > CPU utilization metric to open the dropdown and change the metric.
-Click Apply.
+Under Select a metric dropdown select the default Cloud Run Revision > Request Count metric to open the dropdown and change the metric.
+Click Apply on the top right.

 Active

-into the Metric dropdown, and then select Cloud Function > Function > Executions from the suggested metrics and click Apply. -
+into the Select a metric dropdown, and then select Cloud Run Revision > Request_latency from the suggested metrics.
+Set the Aggregation to Mean and click Apply.

-into the Metric dropdown, and then select Cloud Function > Function > Execution times from the suggested metrics and click Apply. -
+into the Select a metric dropdown, and then select Cloud Run Revision > Container > Container CPU Allocation from the suggested metrics.
+Click Apply.

 By default, the charts name themselves after the metric you're using, but you can rename them.